Cultural impact of The Colbert Report: Insults and apologies about numerous US towns named Canton

 On the July 21, 2008, episode of The Colbert Report, Colbert made a comment about John McCain making a campaign stop in Canton, Ohio, and "not the crappy Canton in Georgia."
 The comment resulted in a local uproar, with the Canton, Georgia mayor insisting Colbert had never visited the town along with an invitation for him to do so.

 On July 30, 2008, Colbert apologized for the story, insisting that he was incorrect and that the real crappy Canton was Canton, Kansas, after which he made several jokes at the Kansas town's expense including calling the town a "shit hole".
-Reaction from Mayor Brad Smiley and local residents was negative, while Kansas governor Kathleen Sebelius invited Colbert to spend a night in Canton's historic jail.
+The reaction from Mayor Brad Smiley and the local residents was partly negative and partly positive; overall, they rebuffed Colbert's disparagement, but appreciated the opportunity to inform the public of the town's benefits and unique features.
+Kansas governor Kathleen Sebelius invited Colbert to spend a night in Canton's historic jail.

 On August 5, 2008, Colbert apologized to the citizens of Canton, Kansas, he then maintained that he had meant to direct his mock derision towards Canton, South Dakota, by calling it "North Dakota's dirty ashtray" and satirizing the town in song.

 On August 12, 2008, Colbert once again apologized to his latest comedic target even though local reaction to the insult was fairly mild.
 Referring to a line from his satirical song, Colbert said that not all the dogs run away from Canton, South Dakota but "some stay and develop a drinking problem."
 However, as with the previous apologies, he began a new tirade on another Canton.
 According to Colbert, Canton, Texas is nothing but an "incorporated outhouse" and "one steaming pile of longhorn dung."
-He then asked the audience if they'd seen the town's tourism video.
+He then asked the audience if they had seen the town's tourism video.
 A video then promptly followed showing a monkey humping another monkey with the words Canton, Texas placed in the corner and an arrow pointing from the name to the monkey on bottom.
 This jab at the Texas town had been predicted by Governor Sebelius at the end of her July 31, 2008, remarks.
 In response to Colbert's comments, a Canton, Texas city councilman joked that he wanted Colbert to come there so he could "mash his nose".

 On October 28, 2008, Colbert reacted to the news that Barack Obama was campaigning for president in Canton, Ohio – the original good Canton – by saying that he was forced to admit that Canton, Ohio in fact was the real crappy Canton all along.